binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle2/manuscript/markdown/main/chapter12.md

 _Todo_

+%% Talk about how IoT is going to kill us due to an explosion of open sockets: https://vimeo.com/135347162

 %% Presentation at AusCERT2016 "Hardware Hacking Chronicles: IoT Hacking for Offence and Defence" by Fatih Ozavci had many good resources.
 I sent email requesting slide-deck with all the hardware bits he's using.
 %% https://iotsecuritywiki.com/